 How to join yarn without a knot or leaving ends

-Spit splicing is a magic way to join a new ball.
+Spit splicing is a magic way to join a new ball of wool.
 Elizabeth Bagwell just wishes it worked on all yarns!

 Hate weaving in ends?
 Well, if you’re working with a feltable yarn, you may not have to.
 Spit splicing is a neat way to join the tail end of one ball of yarn to the start of another.